Charged Higgs Boson Phenomenology in the Dark Z mediated Fermionic Dark Matter Model

-Since the dark $Z$ boson and the additional neutral Higgs boson $h$ are light, the $Z$ boson can decay into $Z' h$ depending on their masses.
-We consider the $Z \to Z' h$ decay contribution to the $Z$ total width precisely measured by the LEP and SLC \cite{ALEPH:2005ab} $\Gamma_Z = 2.4955 \pm 0.0023 ~{\rm GeV}$, which provides a strong constraint on the model parameters.
+When the dark $Z$ boson and the additional neutral Higgs boson $h$ are light, the $Z$ boson can decay into $Z' h$.
+Since the total decay width of the $Z$ boson is precisely measured by the LEP and SLC~\cite{ALEPH:2005ab} $\Gamma_Z = 2.4955 \pm 0.0023$~GeV, the contribution from the decay $Z \to Z' h$ to $\Gamma_Z$ provides a strong constraint on the model parameters.